kdotzlaw/UniversityProjects/README.md

 ## [Analyzing Covid-19 Data to Predict Long Covid-19 Cases](DataMining/)

 Used demographic data and Covid-19 data to mine association rules and create a classifier to predict the development of Long Covid-19.
+Identified high-frequency demographic-symptom clusters with Python and data analysis with confidence scores of >80%.
+Tuned a decision tree classifier and achieved a model AUC score of 0.706, indicating strong predictive ability.

 Resulted in 3 publications in IEEEE:
 1. [A Data Science Solution for Analyzing Long COVID Cases](https://ieeexplore.ieee.org/document/10229344)(2023)
 2. [Data Analytics and Prediction of Long COVID Cases with Fuzzy Logic](https://ieeexplore.ieee.org/document/10309753)(2023)
 3. [Mining Big Healthcare Data to Predict Long COVID Cases](https://ieeexplore.ieee.org/document/10143145)(2023)